Karan-Naik-08/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization

 In this specialization I learned diff machine learing algo, how they really function.
-All the labs and quizzes are listed accordin to course
+All the labs and quizzes are listed accordin to courses